SiraeDWT/DataPlay/README.md

-# DataPlay 2024 - Project Data Non Identified
+# DataPlay 2024 • DWT 🏴‍☠️

+## Project Data Non Identified

-Projet DataPlay 2024
+Discover data related to UFOs in the European Union.
+Whether by country, shape, date or all at once, the data is dynamically updated.

 -----

-## Workflow with Laravel Mix.

 ### Install